 Delink Census 2021 from NPR: economists, social scientists appeal to govt

-As many as 190 economists and social scientists have appealed to the government to delink Census 2021 from National Population Register (NPR) exercise as there is an apprehension that it could be used to determine citizenship.
-A statement to this effect was posted on the website of International Development Economics Associates.
+A group of 190 economists and social scientists have appealed to the government to delink Census 2021 from National Population Register (NPR) exercise, saying there is an apprehension that it could be used to determine citizenship and linking the two is a violation of the Census Act.
+A statement to this effect was posted on the website of International Development Economics Associates and it assumes significance as states like Kerala, Rajasthan and West Bengal have refused to implement NPR.

 The economists and social scientists in a statement expressed their deep concern about major implications for the Indian statistical system, of the attempt to combine data collection for the 2021 Census of India with that for the proposed National Population Register.
 Noting that the Census data are important in enabling central and state governments to exercise their basic functions and meet their responsibilities to the people, the statement said, "It is therefore essential to ensure that the exercise of data collection for Census 2021 is absolutely safe, comprehensive and uncontaminated by any other factors."
 The Census of India, which provides a basic household and population listing based on anonymous data, is an essential requirement for the country and provides the statistical basis for all assessments of the conditions of the population and for necessary social and economic policies.